 The woman then needs to decide which abortion method is best suited to her.

 3. Informed consent

-Ethical provision of abortion services, as with all medical care, requires obtaining formal informed consent from the woman having an abortion.
-Most informed consent forms ask the patient to affirm that she consents to undergo the procedure voluntarily after receiving full information about the procedure, eligibility criteria and side effects and complications.
+Ethical provision of abortion services, as with all medical care, requires obtaining formal informed consent from the woman requesting an abortion.
+Most informed consent forms ask the patient to affirm that she consents to undergo the procedure voluntarily after receiving full information about the procedure, eligibility criteria, and side-effects and complications.

-An informed consent form should contain the following details:
+An informed consent form should contain, as a minimum, the following details:

-In settings hostile to the provision of abortion services there is a possibility that the informed consent procedure is abused in order to try to put women off having an abortion.
-For example, abortion consent laws in some states of the US include biased language, exaggeration of or inaccurate statements of health risks and impose cumbersome procedures .
+In settings hostile to the provision of abortion services there is a possibility that the informed consent procedure will be abused in order to try to put women off having an abortion.
+For example, abortion consent laws in some states of the USA include biased language, contain exaggerated or inaccurate statements about health risks, and impose cumbersome procedures, such as ultrasound examinations .

 4. Information after mifepristone is given